 Brodsky (1980) suggested that a resuspension factor could be applied to surface contamination levels to assess the corresponding airborne radioactivity levels.
-Due to the provisional acceptance of dose assessments based on workplace monitoring data, detailed methods are not described here.
-Where use of such data appears to be appropriate for dose assessment, the facility shall establish a protocol for their use as part of the internal dosimetry program, and document it in the technical basis documentation.
+Detailed methods are not described due to the provisional acceptance of dose assessments based on workplace monitoring data.
+The facility shall establish a protocol as part of the internal dosimetry program and document it in the technical basis documentation if use of workplace monitoring data appears to be appropriate for dose assessment.